-In the case of salaried employees who have attained the age of 68 years (as of 2023, 69 years), the employer and the salaried employee may agree that other terms of employment shall apply than those stated in this agreement.
+In the case of salaried employees who have attained the age of 69 years, the employer and the salaried employee may agree that other terms of employment shall apply than those stated in this agreement.

 The same applies to employees hired after attaining the regular retirement age that applies at the company.